-It may seem pretty unnecessary to consider which guitar strap you’ll be using before you play a gig or start learning guitar; however, the right one can make a huge difference to your playing.
+It may seem pretty unnecessary to consider which guitar strap you’ll be using before you play a gig or start learning guitar; however, the right one can make a massive difference to your playing.

-At a Glance: Our Choice of the Best Guitar Straps on the Market
+At a Glance – Our Choice of the Best Guitar Straps on the Market

-- Mr. Power With 3 Pick Holders
+- Mr. Power

 - Planet Waves Planet Lock

 Note: Clicking the above links will take you to further information on Amazon.

 - Product Round-Up & Reviews – Best Guitar Strap

 - Types of Guitar Strap

 Product Round-Up & Reviews – Best Guitar Strap